shlomnissan/gl3x/docs/pages/guide/installation.md

 ## Using CMake

-Gleam depends on [CMake](https://cmake.org/) version 3.20 or later for configuration, building, and installation.
-You’ll also use CMake to integrate Gleam into your own applications.
+GL3X depends on [CMake](https://cmake.org/) version 3.20 or later for configuration, building, and installation.
+You’ll also use CMake to integrate GL3X into your own applications.

 Before continuing, make sure CMake is installed on your system: